cpsughrue/gsoc_proposal/README.md

 ## Overview

 A daemon that can serve as a micro-build system designed to manage modules will be implemented to provide build systems agnostic support for explicitly built modules.
 With the simple addition of a single command line flag, each clang invocation will register its translation unit with the daemon.
 The daemon will take the registered translation unit and scan its dependencies.
-As translation units are registered and scanned, the executables's dependency graph will begin to emerge.
-In parallel, the daemon can leverage the emerging graph to schedule and execute each module's build efficiently.
-Before building each module, the daemon will check to ensure the dependency has not already been built or is being built.
-The goal is to have a single entity with knowledge of the entire build process that can efficiently coordinate and manage the build of dependencies (i.e., modules).
+As translation units are registered and scanned, the daemon will create a dependency graph for the project.
+In parallel, the daemon can leverage the emerging graph to schedule and build each module's AST.
+Before processing each module, the daemon will check to ensure the dependency has not already been processed or is being processed.
+The goal is to have a single entity, with knowledge of the entire build process, that can efficiently coordinate and manage the build of dependencies (i.e., modules).

 ## Core Tenants

-- The build daemon must be fast
+- The build daemon must be fast and minimize overhead
     - Without providing a performance boost relative to the implicit system this project provides minimal benefits to the community in return for a large amount of work.
 - The build daemon must be highly encapsulated.
     - One problematic aspect of the implicit system is that the compiler has begun to look like a build system.
-A goal of this project is to encapsulate all build system like functionality into the daemon so that clang can focus on being a compiler.
+A goal of this project is to encapsulate all build system like functionality into the daemon so that the rest of clang can focus on being a compiler.
 - The build daemon must be accessible with a single flag.

 ---